 Be prepared for hot and humid summers.
 The winters are generally cold and dry.
 We recommend that you bring a winter coat or heavy jacket in preparation for the colder months towards the end of fall semester.

-- Get a confirmation email from an Academic Advisor that your classes have been approved
+- Register for classes; receive a confirmation email from your Registration Guide that your classes have been approved

-- Pay 70% of your tuition and fees and enroll in a payment plan agreement to be financially clear
+- Pay 70% of your tuition and fees in order to be fully enrolled

 What should I bring to orientation?

 The activities during New Student Orientation are varied and will include everthing from games and interactive learning sessions, to campus tours, games, and spiritual programs.
 You should, therefore, plan your wardrobe accordingly.
-Please include a black and white (church attire) outfit for the Consecration Service on the Friday evening of New Student Orientation.
+Please include a black and white outfit (church attire) for the Consecration Service on the Friday evening of New Student Orientation.
 Bear in mind that modesty is a core value of Oakwood University.

 Is there a cost for New Student Orientation?